 Walter White's alias, Heisenberg, is a tribute to Werner Heisenberg, who formulated the uncertainty principle, which states that it is impossible to determine simultaneously both the position and velocity of an electron or any other particle with any great degree of accuracy or certainty.

-In 2005, after Showtime, TNT and HBO rejected the initial pitch for "Breaking Bad" FX stepped in and immediately began development on the pilot, but eventually passed on the project in favor of the Courteney Cox show "Dirt" in a bid to draw more female viewers.
-According to Vince Gilligan, HBO showed no interest even on the pitch and TNT loved the idea, but said that they couldn't air a show with a crystal meth dealer as the central character.
+In 2005, after Showtime, TNT, and HBO rejected the initial pitch for the series, FX stepped in and immediately began development on the pilot.
+They eventually passed on the project in favor of the Courteney Cox show Dirt (2007), in a bid to draw more female viewers.
+According to Vince Gilligan, HBO showed no interest even on the pitch.
+TNT loved the idea, but said that they couldn't air a show with a crystal meth dealer as the central character.

 Gus Fring was originally written as a character named Kesyer Söze (a reference to The Usual Suspects (1995)).
 Söze was supposed to appear late in the first season but a writers strike shortened the season.
 Giancarlo Esposito who played Gus appeared in The Usual Suspects.

-During an August 2013 interview with Terry Gross on her public radio program "Fresh Air," Bob Odenkirk said that when he first heard a description of the character he ended up playing, Saul Goodman, from the showrunner Vince Gilligan, Odenkirk heard the character's name and said that he might not be the best choice for the role because he isn't Jewish.
-Gilligan responded that Saul Goodman isn't actually Jewish either--that "Goodman" is a fake last name that the character adopted because he thought it sounded stereotypically Jewish.
-Odenkirk also told Gross that Goodman's odd hairstyle--a thinning combover-mullet combination--was his idea.
+During an August 2013 interview with Terry Gross on "Fresh Air," Bob Odenkirk said that when he first heard a description of Saul Goodman, he told Vince Gilligan that he might not be the best choice for the role because he isn't Jewish.
+Gilligan told him that Goodman is a fake last name that the character adopted because he thought it sounded stereotypically Jewish.
+Odenkirk also told Gross that Goodman's odd hairstyle, a thinning combover-mullet combination, was his idea.

-A plotline was written for the third season in which Walt visits a South American drug lord in prison to convince him to help him put Gus Fring out of business.
-But the writers could not figure out how Walt would be able to connect with the drug lord so it was discarded.
+A plot line was written for the third season in which Walt visits a South American drug lord in prison to convince him to help him put Gus Fring out of business.
+It was discarded because the writers couldn't figure out how Walt would be able to connect with the drug lord.

 According to Giancarlo Esposito, he based his performance as Gus Fring on Edward James Olmos's performance as Lt.
 Martin Castillo in Miami Vice (1984).
 He noticed that Olmos was very quiet and still but suggested an inner turmoil.
 Esposito guest starred on that series three times.

-Walt's car is a well-used 2003 Pontiac Aztek, repainted a pale non-factory dull-green chosen by series creator Vince Gilligan perhaps to mimic a faded original paint job and thus symbolize Walt's previous bland existence.
-The windshield has been broken and replaced several times due to catastrophes both great and small, all traceable to Walt's descent into the drug world.
-Though Pontiac's Aztek was widely derided as ugly, overpriced and beset with quality issues (it never met sales quotas), it has built a loyal following for its versatility and is considered something of a good used-car deal - a deliberate analogy maybe to Walt's survival skills in his dangerous second career.
-The show's production keeps at least 2 Azteks equipped for different filming situations.
+Walt's car is a well-used 2003 Pontiac Aztek, repainted a pale non-factory dull green.
+The windshield was broken and replaced several times due to catastrophes both great and small, all traceable to Walt's descent into the drug world.
+The Aztek was widely derided as ugly, overpriced, and low- quality.
+It never met sales quotas, and has been blamed for the death of the Pontiac brand.
+However, its versatility won it a small, loyal following.
+The show's production kept at least 2 Azteks equipped for different filming situations.

 In his August 2013 Terry Gross interview, Bob Odenkirk said that he based his character Saul Goodman partly on the Hollywood agents Robert Evans and Ari Emmanuel.
 Emanuel, who was also the inspiration for the character played by Jeremy Piven in the TV series Entourage (2004) and a different Odenkirk character, Stevie Grant on The Larry Sanders Show (1992), is Odenkirk's actual agent.